 The ticket is filed as an appointment ticket, and the contractor is required to work closely with the locators on the ticket to ensure the locators have enough time to accurately mark facilities.
 Providing a project map or list of addresses is an example of working closely with the locators.
 A relocate of a Multiple Vertical Dig Site Ticket will be handled the same as a relocate of an Appointment Ticket.

-Project: Large excavations which require many and frequent relocates can be covered by a Project Ticket, which has been updated from an older version of a ticket with the same name.
+Project: Large excavations which require frequent relocates can be covered by a Project Ticket, which has been updated from an older version of a ticket with the same name.

 Project Tickets will now be filed as an Appointment Ticket.
 At the appointment, the excavator and locators will establish the parameters for ongoing locating of the project.
 Those parameters should be documented, signed and exchanged between all parties.